 Since PPS Version 2018, for the v2018-patches several updates to the CPP software (CMIC product) have been implemented.
-The most important ones are:
+The most important ones, which applies both for PPS v2021 and vEPSSG, are:

 - The capability to process MERSI-2 observations has been added. - The option to use the new PPS product Cloud Probability has been added, instead of the Cloud Mask (configurable). - New by-products Cloud Droplet Number Concentration (CDNC) and Cloud Geometrical Thickness (CGT) for liquid clouds have been introduced. - The uncertainty estimates of all products have been revised and extended. - The radiative transfer look-up tables have been modified based on different choices for ice particle habits and size distribution and water droplet size distribution width. - Several smaller algorithm updates have been implemented.